koehlma/momba/docs/guide/analysis.md

 pip install momba[all]
 ```

-For the following examples, we have to import the model defined in [Model Construction](model_construction).
+For the following examples, we have to import the model defined in [Model Construction](model_construction):

 ```{jupyter-execute}